Modern Chinese w/ authentic Sichuan & legit Peking Duck. A must-try.

 Important Note

-One user mentioned that while the Peking duck is delicious, the skin wasn't as crispy as expected.
-Another commenter suggested that Uluh might be pricier, with the cost reflecting presentation and setting more than just food quality.
+One review mentioned that the Peking duck at Uluh, while delicious, did not have crispy skin.
+Another comment suggested that while good, the restaurant might be pricier than expected, with the cost reflecting presentation and setting.

 Neutral"This user recommends Uluh as a better alternative to Din Tai Fung."